Skip to main content

 WantedBy=multi-user.target

-- Reload Systemd Manager Configuration:
+4- Reload Systemd Manager Configuration:

 sudo systemctl daemon-reload

-- Enable services:
+5- Enable services:

 sudo systemctl enable reverb.service

-sudo systemctl enable laravel-worker.service
+sudo systemctl enable queue-worker.service

-- Start the Services:
+6- Start the Services:

 sudo systemctl start reverb.service

-sudo systemctl start laravel-worker.service
+sudo systemctl start queue-worker.service

-- Check Status (to ensure they started correctly):
+7-Check Status (to ensure they started correctly):

 sudo systemctl status reverb.service

-sudo systemctl status laravel-worker.service
+sudo systemctl status queue-worker.service

-Now that workers are running, the queued messages should be successfully broadcasted to the users.
+Now that workers are running the queued messages should be successfully broadcasted to the users.

-To clear all Laravel caches (which may be necessary after configuration changes):
+You can also use the HAWKI CLI to clear all Laravel caches (which may be necessary after configuration changes):

 php hawki clear-cache